-Geofencing is the ultimate tool to engage mobile users.
+Geofencing marketing is the ultimate tactic to engage mobile users.
 Leveraging mobile location data, mobile marketers can promote products and services and customers can receive personalized content based on their interests and needs.
 Through rich push notifications and promotional creativities, marketers can transform existing apps into powerful marketing tools that improve user experience, drive visits to stores and boost revenue.

 What is Geofencing?